aa-fisk/LL_paper/LL_project.md

 - write notes on pipeline
     - add pyedflib
     - mne
-- update to be working in own environment

-- okay let's create environment and check if working
-    - check at some point, just going to go ahead and use for now
-- next step add in doing for all 3 channels
-- done
 What's next?
 - then turn into clean FFT file like have already
 - What is format?